-With regard to 2Petr, which contains the reference to Paul's collection of letters, this much can be said that it probably became known after the time of Bar Kokhba, and also after the Apocalypse of Peter referring to this rebel leader.
-It is therefore not surprising that this letter speaks of a collection of the Pauline epistles, which had already been available since Markion around the year 140.
-Whether Markion had taken up a collection of Pauline letters that had just been circulated, which perhaps in parts still went back to its author himself - following Trobisch's model - or, which seemed more likely to me in this case, that it was Markion who compiled the collection and brought it to Rome, will have to be discussed among scholars in the future.
-However, in order to collect letters, one not only had to be able to read, to have enjoyed a certain level of education, but also to have financial means and a corresponding network to have manuscripts copied or to copy them oneself, to provide the writing material for such copies, to secure the transport of these materials and manuscripts and much more.
-Since Markion, according to Tertullian, had more than sufficient means as a businessman and ship owner, taught in Rome and soon became the most discussed teacher of the 2nd century, it is obvious to recognise in him the person who brought this collection together.
-This is also supported by the fact that there are prefaces to the Pauline Epistles, which were last attributed to Markion by Erik Scherbenske.
+It can be assumed that 2Petr, which contains the reference to Paul’s collection of letters, probably became known after the time of Bar Kokhba, and thus also after the Apocalypse of Peter, which makes reference to this rebel leader.
+It is therefore not surprising that this letter speaks of a collection of Pauline epistles, which had already been available since Marcion around the year 140.
+Whether Marcion had taken up a collection of Pauline letters that had been circulated, which perhaps in part still went back to Paul himself – following Trobisch’s model – or, as seems more likely to me, whether it was Marcion who compiled the collection and brought it to Rome, will have to be discussed among scholars in the future.
+However, to compile letter collection in those times required not only literacy and a certain level of education, but also the financial means and a adequate network to have manuscripts copied or to copy them oneself, to provide the writing material for such copies, to secure the transport of these materials and manuscripts, and much more.
+The fact that Marcion, according to Tertullian, had more than sufficient means being a businessman and ship owner, and that he taught in Rome and soon became the most discussed teacher of the 2nd century, strongly suggests that he was the person who brought this collection together.
+This is also supported by the fact that some of the prefaces to the Pauline Epistles were last attributed to Marcion by Erik Scherbenske.

-How this question stands will be better substantiated when we have taken a closer look at the character of the Pauline letters as they are presented to us in this collection.
-Connected with this is the further, no less important question of which of the two collections, with the not only different number of letters, but also, as we could already see from Rom 1,1 above, not inconsiderably different textual recensions of the letters contained in them together, represents the older and closer one to Paul.
+The status of this question will be further substantiated after we have taken a closer look at the character of the Pauline letters as they are presented to us in this collection.
+Related is the further, no less important question of which of the two collections, featuring not only different numbers of letters, but also, as we have seen above for Rom 1:1, considerably different textual recensions of the letters themselves, is older and closer to the historical Paul.

-For contemporary readers, the collection of ten letters stands out at first glance compared to the collection of fourteen letters in that, according to today's opinion, most of the letters, namely seven out of ten, are considered authentic and the other three, despite all the differences noted, are said to be at least undeniably close to Paul's thinking, language and style.
-Compared to this collection, the collection of fourteen letters does not have one more letter that modern research would call authentic, but rather has only four more pseudo-Paulines compared to the collection of ten letters.
-This initial comparison does not increase confidence in the Fourteen Letter Collection.
-If, like the apologists from Irenaeus towards the end of the second century until our time, Markion is considered to be the one who omitted texts and shortened the texts he preserved, then we should at least concede to him that he included in his collection with an almost modern-critical eye and feeling precisely those texts that we today also consider to be most Pauline.
-From a methodological and historical point of view, it seems more probable that the collection of ten letters, as we find it in Markion, is to be trusted more than the collection of fourteen letters, which has been expanded to include pseudepigrapha; here, the Pauline letters, which are considered authentic, are just about balanced with the pseudepigrapha.
+In this regard contemporary readers may at first glance favor the ten-letter collection since most of the letters, namely seven out of ten, are considered authentic by modern research, while the other three, despite all the differences noted among them, are regarded as less close to Paul’s thinking, language, and style.
+In comparison, the fourteen-letter collection does not add even a single letter that modern research would consider authentic, and instead includes four more pseudo-Paulines.
+Such an initial comparison does not increase confidence in the fourteen-letter collection.
+If we consider Marcion to have omitted some texts and shortened others, as the apologists have assumed since Irenaeus towards the end of the 2nd century until our time, we must at least concede to him that he included, with a seemingly modern critical eye, precisely those texts that we today also consider the most Pauline.
+From a methodological and historical point of view, it seems more probable that the ten-letter collection, as we find it in Marcion, is to be trusted more than the fourteen-letter collection, which was expanded to include pseudepigrapha equal in quantity to the Pauline letters considered authentic.